Formal Policy Enforcement for Real-World Agentic Systems: Case Studies

 \subsection{Case 3: Multi-Agent System for Pharmacovigilance}

-MALADE~\cite{malade} is an agentic system for pharmacovigilance that takes a drug category and health outcome as input and produces an assessment of whether evidence supports an association between them.
-The system queries the FDA Adverse Event Reporting System (FAERS) database, which contains sensitive patient safety data that must be handled according to strict access policies.
-This case study evaluates whether \sys can enforce data access policies across a multi-agent workflow where different components have different privilege levels.
+MALADE~\cite{malade} is a multi-agent pharmacovigilance system that takes a drug category and health outcome as input and produces an assessment of whether evidence supports an association between them.
+The system orchestrates five specialized agents querying the FDA drug label database, restricting access to agents with approval from a supervisor and to principals with the relevant permissions.
+This case study evaluates whether \sys can enforce data-access policies across a multi-agent workflow with heterogeneous privilege levels.

-\paragraph{Setup.} We evaluate on GPT-4.1 with temperature $T{=}0.2$.
-We select three pharmacovigilance questions spanning different ground-truth outcomes.
-Each question is evaluated over five independent trials per configuration, yielding 15 trials per configuration (30 total across instrumented and non-instrumented).
+\paragraph{Setup.} We evaluate on GPT-4.1 at $T{=}0.2$ over five independent trials per question for each of three pharmacovigilance questions, totalling 15 trials per configuration.
+Detailed agent decomposition and per-question setup appear in Appendix~\ref{app:malade-details}.

-\paragraph{Task.} Given a drug category and health outcome, MALADE determines whether evidence supports an association between them by querying FDA databases and synthesizing findings.

-\subparagraph{System.} MALADE orchestrates five specialized agents across three phases.
-In \emph{drug discovery}, \texttt{DrugFinder} queries FDA and clinical databases to identify representative drugs for the category, and \texttt{Critic} validates the selections.
-In \emph{association analysis}, a \texttt{DrugAgent}/\texttt{FDAHandler} pair processes each drug: \texttt{DrugAgent} queries outcome associations while \texttt{FDAHandler} retrieves drug labels via the OpenFDA API.
-In \emph{synthesis}, \texttt{CategoryAgent} aggregates findings into an overall category-level assessment.
-As FDA drug label data is sensitive, access must be controlled based on agent roles.